Alumni Spotlight - Kelly Taylor

 A North Carolina Teaching Fellow and a Nationally Board Certified Teacher, Ms. Taylor was a member of the 2007 Team of the Year for Region 7 as recognized by the North Carolina Middle School Association.
 She is a member of ASCD, the North Carolina Middle School Association and North Carolina Professors of Middle Level Education.
 She is also a co-founder of Camlynn Consulting, a consulting firm providing professional development on teaching reading skills units to public schools in North Carolina.

-When not teaching class and working on coursework, Ms. Taylor enjoys reading, spending time with her dogs, travelling, and spending time with friends and family.
+When not teaching class, Ms. Taylor enjoys reading, spending time with her dogs, traveling, and spending time with friends and family.